spacebanana420/tanuki/doc/config.md

   * If the path doesn't point to a directory with write permissions, Tanuki's directory is chosen.
 * ```screenshot_jpg_quality``` - Sets the quality for JPG screenshots, if `screenshot_format` is set to "jpg".
   * Supported values range between 1 and 20.
 Lower value means better quality and bigger files.
 1 and 2 are generally recommended.
+* ```screenshot_png_quality``` - Sets the quality for PNG screenshots, if `screenshot_format` is set to "png".
+  * Supported values: "low", "medium" and "high".
+  * PNG is lossless, and so "quality" here means compression efficiency and not picture quality.

 ### WINE settings
 * ```wine``` - The path for the WINE build to launch games with